Quick quiz, answer the following:

 No Express Consent to Pre-Arrest Testing

-Refusing (or revoking your consent to) a post-arrest blood, breath, or chemical test in Colorado, however, comes with some serious consequences, including:
+Refusing (or revoking your consent to) post-arrest blood, breath, or chemical test in Colorado Springs, however, comes with some serious consequences, including:

-- Automatic suspension of your Colorado driver's license for one year (though you can apply for – but by no means are guaranteed – a reinstatement of driving privileges after two months).
+Automatic suspension of your Colorado driver's license for one year (though you can apply for a reinstatement of driving privileges after two months).

-- An ignition interlock device on your vehicle for at least one year following restoration of driving privileges, and
+An ignition interlock device on your vehicle for at least one year following the restoration of driving privileges, and

 Additionally, your refusal to submit to post-arrest testing can be used against you at trial as evidence of your guilt.

-Of course, if you do submit to the testing and the results show that your BAC was over the applicable legal limit, those results can be used against you as well.
+Of course, if you do submit to a breathalyzer test and the results show that your BAC was over the applicable legal limit, the breathalyzer test results can be used against you.

-So, you can refuse to submit to blood, breath, or chemical testing after your arrest, but since you have no legal right to do so, you will suffer the aforementioned penalties for that refusal.
+So, you can refuse a breathalyzer test or other chemical testing after your arrest, but since you have no legal right to do so, you will suffer the aforementioned penalties for that refusal.